wandb/docs/docs/guides/hosting/iam/manage-organization.md

 :::tip enable SSO for authentication
-W&B strongly recommends and encourages that users authenticate to an organization using Single Sign-On (SSO).
+W&B strongly recommends and encourages that users authenticate using Single Sign-On (SSO).

 To learn more about how to setup SSO with Dedicated cloud or Self-managed instances, refer to [SSO with OIDC](./sso.md) or [SSO with LDAP](./ldap.md).
 :::